 Flight to Italy

 Like with most travel, your flight to Italy will be your number one expense.
 It’s best to book in advance if you know your travel dates.
-If you have flexibility with your schedule you stand a greater chance at scoring a deal.
+If you have flexibility with your schedule, you stand a greater chance of scoring a deal.